LiliBruk2/100-days-of-code/r1-log.md

 **Today's Progress**: Solved the "Rot13" kata on Codewars.
 Worked on the fleshing out the landing page of my portfolio site and included some SVG animations to spice things up.

 **Thoughts**: Feels great to be in a groove with my portfolio project.
+Hope use this weekend to get a lot of work done so I can start thinking about a resume.

+### Day 14: April 6, 2018

+**Today's Progress**: Solved the "How Many Unique Consonants?" kata on Codewars.
+Tweaked out on the animations that play on the initial load of my portfolio's landing page.
+I love that open-source tools like KUTE.js are out there to help smooth out browser inconsistencies.
+Could not get things to play well on IE 11 until I incorporated that library.

-Hope use this weekend to get a lot of work done so I can start thinking about a resu,e.
+**Thoughts**: As with day 13, it feels great to be in a groove with my portfolio project.
+Hope use this weekend to get a lot of work done so I can start thinking about a resume.